 Genetic counsellors* work directly with patients and families offering genetic/genomic information and support allowing them to make health decisions.

 You’ll use your specialist knowledge to support patients and their families.
-You’ll order genetic and genomic tests to clarify health risks and support patients as they incorporate this information into their lives.
+You’ll order genetic and genomic tests to clarify health risks and use counselling skills to support and empower patients as they incorporate this information into their lives.

 *Previous training programmes for genetic counsellors have been called genetic counselling, but the title genomic counselling in this programme reflects the increased focus on the use of genomic information and technologies in healthcare.
 At the moment individuals trained in this area work under the professional title of ‘genetic counsellors’.